 Incident Review #2

-An 11-year-old Scout received burns to his face and smoke inhalation from a fire that was not properly extinguished and had escaped a fire ring during very windy conditions.
-The Scout’s tent caught on fire where he was sleeping.
+An 11-year-old Scout received burns to her face and smoke inhalation from a fire that was not properly extinguished and had escaped a fire ring during very windy conditions.
+The Scout’s tent caught on fire where she was sleeping.

 - All cooking fires, heating fires, and campfires are to be thoroughly extinguished when unattended.
 Put a fire “cold out” by stirring water over the coals to ensure no hot spots remain.